rapid-eth/rapid-experiments/apps/dapp/README.md

-# cerebro
+# RapidExperiments
-The cerebro module is an experiment to understand the limits of 3Box in an a modern React environment.
+The RapidExperiments module is an experiment to understand the limits of 3Box in an a modern React environment.

 Simplifying the steps required to add decentralized authentication, storage and messaging.
-The cerebro repo is split into a monorepo to simplify module development and experimentation.
+The RapidExperiments repo is split into a monorepo to simplify module development and experimentation.
 The primary modules to get started are the `3box-ui-state` and `3box-ui-system` package, simplifying initializing a state provider and a components to interface between user interaction and the underlying `3box.js` methods.

 ## Resources
 Before getting started with this repo, please reference the 3Box documentation and libraries.